 1:1 Point Transfers

-You will have the most success by transferring points to the airline partners.
-Air miles are almost always worth more than hotel points.
-Having flexible travel dates and being able to fly
+There are currently several Chase travel partners you can transfer your points on a 1:1 basis in 1,000-point increments.
+You will have the most success by transferring points to the airline partners, and air miles are almost always worth more than hotel points.
+Having flexible travel dates and being able to fly.

 Southwest Airlines to Hawaii

 You can find one-way flights from Oakland to Hawaii with a redemption value of 1.44 cents each.
-The cash value of this ticket is $219 or you can redeem 15,204 points.
+The cash value of this ticket is $219, or you can redeem 15,204 points.

-Southwest doesn’t offer flights in the Chase travel portal so you will need to transfer Ultimate Rewards points to your Rapid Rewards account to use Chase points to book an award flight.
+Southwest doesn’t offer flights in the Chase travel portal, so you will need to transfer Ultimate Rewards points to your Rapid Rewards account to use Chase points to book an award flight.

 Singapore Airlines to Frankfurt

 Flying Singapore Airlines from New York to Frankfurt in a luxurious First Class Suites class can only cost 86,000 points.
-This flight can cost $6,628 making each point worth 7.7 cents each.
+This flight can cost $6,628, making each point worth 7.7 cents each.

 Aer Lingus to Dublin

-Aer Lingus is one of the few international carriers that doesn’t charge fuel surcharges on long haul flights.
+Aer Lingus is one of the few international carriers that doesn’t charge fuel surcharges on long-haul flights.
 They are one of the cheapest ways to fly from the eastern United States to Ireland.
-One-way flights in the off-peak season cost 13,000 Avios from Zone 5 airports including Boston, New York, Washington, and Toronto.
+One-way flights in the off-peak season cost 13,000 Avios from Zone 5 airports, including Boston, New York, Washington, and Toronto.
 This can make each point worth 4.9 cents each when you avoid the $645 cash value price.